 This post has been a way for me to try and make people understand the rollercoaster of thoughts and emotions you go through when you have a premature baby.
 So, should you meet someone who tells you that their baby was born early and spent time in the NICU, think about what you are saying to them.
 Don’t try to trivialise their experiences, or brush them under the carpet.
 Let them know you understand that what they’ve been through is momentous and life changing.
 A simple “Wow that must have been quite a time for you” or a “How is your little one doing now?” is enough to let them know that you understand they’ve been to hell and back.

-If you have been affected by any of the issues raised in this post, please visit our support pages, or call our helpline on 0500 618 140.
+If you have been affected by any of the issues raised in this post, please visit our support pages, or you can call the Bliss helpline for support.
 If you would like to share your story with Bliss, you can email firstname.lastname@example.org.

 You may also be interested in...